urban/signal-vs-noise/README.md

 # signal-vs-noise

-Shared thoughts and knowledge on design and tech.
+My thoughts on design and tech.